Here’s a question I get: My student loans are with AES, can I still qualify for loan forgiveness?

 That’s the bad news.

 The good news is that you can make those FFEL loans eligible by consolidating them into a Direct Consolidation Loan.
+The new loan you get is eligible for the PSLF Program.

 The Department of Education allows you to consolidate your loans, regardless of your credit score, free of charge at studentaid.gov.